tanchongmin/agentjo/README.md

 - Memory to provide additional task-based prompts for task
 - Global Context for configuring your own prompts + add persistent variables
 - Async mode for Agent, Function and `strict_json` added
-- Community Uploading and Downloading of Agent and Functions

 I am quite sure that this is the best open-source agentic framework for task-based execution out there!
 Existing frameworks like AutoGen rely too much on conversational text which is lengthy and not targeted.
-TaskGen uses StrictJSON (JSON parser with type checking and more!) as the core, and agents are efficient and are able to do Chain of Thought natively using JSON keys and descriptions as a guide.
+AgentJo uses StrictJSON (JSON parser with type checking and more!) as the core, and agents are efficient and are able to do Chain of Thought natively using JSON keys and descriptions as a guide.

 What can you do to help (see contrib folder for more details):
 - Star the github so more people can use it (It's open source and free to use, even commercially!)